 Furthermore, the people of Khynalyq are considered to be the most ancient inhabitants of Azerbaijan.
 This group has only this language and this single settlement in the world.
 In other words, in the ethnic map of the world there is only one village of Khynalyq and its language, which belongs to the Guba region of Azerbaijan.

 For more information about the demographics of Azerbaijan:

 According to the Constitution, Azerbaijan is a secular state, so religious life is separated from the governing of the country.
-However, many religious beliefs co-exist there, since Azerbaijan is a multinational country inhabited by numerous ethnic groups.
-Overall the most common religion in Azerbaijan is Shia Islam, however Jewish and Christian religions also live harmoniously alongside as a minority.
+However, many religious beliefs co-exist there, since Azerbaijan is a multinational country and numerous ethnic groups inhabit the country.
+Overall, the most common religion in Azerbaijan is Shia Islam, however Jewish and Christian religions also live harmoniously alongside as a minority.

 Religious beliefs in the territory of Azerbaijan have a long history.
-Zoroastrianism, dominated the country from I millennium BC under Akheminids and Sasanids and was considered a state religion of the Persian Empire (Azerbaijan was a part of this state by that time).
-Even now Zoroastrianism is popular among the local people and one of the most respected holidays is of Zoroastrian origin considered Novruz Bayrami.
+In particular, Zoroastrianism, dominated the country from I millennium BC under Akheminids and Sasanids.
+The Persians also made it one of the state religion’s by Azerbaijan was part of the Persian Empire.
+Local people practice Zoroastrianism even now.
+Moreover, one of the most respected holidays is of Zoroastrian origin; Novruz Bayrami.

 Islam is the main religion of Azerbaijan.
 99.2 percent of the country’s population are Muslim.
 About 85 percents of Azerbaijani Muslims are Shia Islam while 15 percent are Sunni Muslims.
 Such division is directly connected with Azerbaijan’s proximity and relationship with Iran, the only country where the state religion is considered Shia Islam.